btd/rollup-plugin-visualizer/README.md

 ## Upgrades

 v1 -> v2: For v2 was a lot of internal changes, but external interface has not changed.

+V2 -> V3: `template` now by default `treemap`, `bundlesRelative` was removed as it is always default behaviour.

 ## Acknowledgements